One of the most dramatic ways to give your kitchen a new look is to change your cabinets.

 There are a number of options available today.
 The most expensive choice, of course, would be to replace the cabinets completely.
 But, if your cabinets are well-made and in good condition, another more cost-effective route may be the better choice for you.

-One such option would be refacing cabinets.
+Refacing cabinets costs 35% to 50% less than replacing them.
 This involves applying a new wood veneer to the cabinet bases and installing new doors and drawers.
 You can also keep the wood look by having the cabinets stripped, bleached and refinished (a messy and expensive process with sometimes disappointing results).

 The last option would be to refinish the cabinets, either by painting or staining, which can be the most cost-effective of all, and offers the best return on your investment.